section-engineering-education/engineering-education/content/articles/building-and-deploying-a-language-detection-system-using-flask/index.md

 status: publish
 published: true
 url: /building-and-deploying-a-language-detection-system-using-flask/
-title: Flask Language Detection system
+title: Flask Language Detection System
-description: This tutorial will walk the reader through the basic implementation of a language detection model and deployment using Flask.
+description: This tutorial will walk the reader through the basic implementation of a language detection model and deployment using the Flask framework.
 author: adhinga-fredrick
 date: 2022-01-24T00:00:00-06:30
 topics: [Machine Learning]